theguly/iris-doc-src/docs/index.md

     - Generate a report based on templates, automatically filled with the elements registered in the investigation
     - Generate a report of activity with every steps registered as well as the auto-registered entries for each analyst
 - Search notes and IOCs across all investigations
-- Develop your own module and pipeline to process evidences and fit your needs.
-These are processed through RabbitMQ.
+- Integrates IRIS with your current infrastructure thanks to the API and the modules, which allows to extend the platform features.

 ## What can I not do with Iris ?
 This is the part where we need you.
 Iris aims to be a collaborative project, so any idea is welcome.